davidwashere/daserve/README.md

-An extremely basic web server for serving static content
+# DaServe

-## Docs
+`daserve` An extremely basic web server for serving static content

 ## Install
 Clone the repo and run `go install` from inside the cloned directory